 Research regarding the medical benefits, viability, safety, efficacy, and dosing of cannabidiol remains limited.
-There have been relatively few well-designed clinical trials conducted on the benefits of cannabidiol, and the Corporation is not aware of any randomized placebo-controlled studies of cannabidiol in heart diseases such as recurrent pericarditis, acute myocarditis, and heart failure.
-The statements made in this 20-F concerning the potential medical benefits of cannabidiol are based on the published articles and reports from pre-clinical research studies.
-As a result, the statements made in this 20-F are subject to the experimental parameters, qualifications, and limitations in the studies that have been completed.
+There have been relatively few welldesigned clinical trials conducted on the benefits of cannabidiol, and the Corporation is not aware of any randomized placebo-controlled studies of cannabidiol in heart diseases such as recurrent pericarditis, acute myocarditis, and heart failure.
+The statements made in this Annual Report concerning the potential medical benefits of cannabidiol are based on the published articles and reports from pre-clinical research studies.
+As a result, the statements made in this Annual Report are subject to the experimental parameters, qualifications, and limitations in the studies that have been completed.

-Although the Corporation believes that the articles and reports with details of research studies referenced in this 20-F reasonably support its beliefs regarding the medical benefits, viability, safety, efficacy, and dosing of cannabidiol, future research and clinical trials in pursuit of our development efforts may prove such statements to be incorrect, or could raise concerns regarding and perceptions relating to, cannabidiol.
+Although the Corporation believes that the articles and reports with details of research studies referenced in this Annual Report reasonably support its beliefs regarding the medical benefits, viability, safety, efficacy, and dosing of cannabidiol, future research and clinical trials in pursuit of our development efforts may prove such statements to be incorrect, or could raise concerns regarding and perceptions relating to, cannabidiol.
 Given these risks, uncertainties and assumptions, undue reliance should not be placed on such articles and reports.
-Future research studies may draw opposing conclusions to those stated in this 20-F or reach negative conclusions regarding the viability, safety, efficacy, dosing, social acceptance, or other facts and perceptions related to cannabidiol, which could have a material adverse effect on the demand for the Corporation's product candidates, if approved, and therefore materially impact the business, financial condition, and operating results of the Corporation.
+Future research studies may draw opposing conclusions to those stated in this Annual Report or reach negative conclusions regarding the viability, safety, efficacy, dosing, social acceptance, or other facts and perceptions related to cannabidiol, which could have a material adverse effect on the demand for the Corporation's product candidates, if approved, and therefore materially impact the business, financial condition, and operating results of the Corporation.

-Pharmaceutical cannabinoid and other product candidates, if approved, may be unable to achieve the expected market acceptance and, consequently, limit our ability to generate revenue from new products.
+Product candidates, if approved, may be unable to achieve the expected market acceptance and, consequently, limit our ability to generate revenue from new products.